 Baking bread together was always a holiday tradition with my mom and sister growing up.
-We always made some kind of sweet bread, something like a saffron wreath, cardamom babka, or raspberry sticky buns, and something savoury like this rosemary garlic rye bread or an easy focaccia.
+We always made some kind of sweet bread, something like a saffron wreath, cardamom babka, or sourdough cinnamon rolls, and something savoury like this rosemary garlic rye bread or an easy focaccia.
 While sweeter loaves are beautiful for Christmas morning, a salted bread makes a beautiful addition to a big meal or to round out a leftovers lunch.

 If you’re going to have family or friends around for the holidays, or have your own little family at home, bring them in to the bread making process.
 If your family is your cat, include them too.
 Kids love to squeeze bread dough and trying to make their own little braids or buns, and since this is made with whole grain rye flour, it’s not going to look perfect in the end anyway.